• HOME

 Instant Pot Jamaican Jerk Chicken Pinterest pin with drumsticks on white plate with hot peppers and fried bananas in background - Paint the Kitchen Red

-Instant Pot Jamaican Jerk Chicken drumsticks on white plate with hot peppers and fried bananas in background - Paint the Kitchen Red
+Instant Pot Jamaican Jerk Chicken stacked on a white plate, on black background with colorful habanero peppers in the background - Paint the Kitchen Red

 If you’re looking for a change from traditional barbecue chicken, you’re going to love this boldly spiced Instant Pot Jamaican Jerk Chicken recipe.

-Traditonal Jamaican jerk chicken has the perfect blend of spices (sweet, sour, hot), is grilled in the ‘jerk’ style and is sold at roadside stands throughout Jamaica.
+Authentic Jamaican jerk chicken has the perfect blend of spices (sweet, sour, hot), is grilled in the ‘jerk’ style, and is sold at roadside stands throughout Jamaica.

 Jerk chicken is normally made with Scotch bonnet / Caribbean red peppers, which are a relative of the habanero pepper and are very spicy, with a slightly sweet touch.
 Another important flavor component in Jamaican jerk chicken recipes is allspice.